aws-samples/aws-mobile-appsync-chat-starter-angular/README.md

 1. Clone this repository

-2. Click the button to create a Mobile Hub project that will deploy User Sign-In, Analytics and Hosting resources, name the project as "ChatQL" and follow the instructions in the console:
+2. Click the button to create a Mobile Hub project that will deploy User Sign-In, Analytics and Hosting resources, name the project as ```ChatQL``` and follow the instructions in the console:

 <p align="center">